Efgeen/cimgui/README.md

   * retref : is set if original return type is a reference. (will be a pointer in cimgui)
   * argsT : an array of collections (each one with type: argument type and name: the argument name, when the argument is a function pointer also ret: return type and signature: the function signature)
   * args : a string of argsT concatenated and separated by commas
-  * call_args : a string with the argument names separated by commas for calling imgui function
+  * call_args_old : a string with the argument names separated by commas for calling imgui function
+  * call_args : call_args_old with conversion added.
   * defaults : a collection in which key is argument name and value is the default value.
   * manual : will be true if this function is hand-written (not generated)
   * skipped : will be true if this function is not generated (and not hand-written)